-People often confuse Goals & Objectives.
+People often confuse goals & objectives.
 But both are needed in business and personal endeavors in order to grow and be successful.
-Here are some tips to the difference between Goals & Objectives, the best ways to use them and setting S.M.A.R.T.
-Goals.

-The terms “goals” and “objectives” are often used interchangeably but they are different...
+When evaluating call center KPIs, the terms “goals” and “objectives” are often used interchangeably but they are actually different...

-Goals are general, intangible, broad abstract and strategic (long range directions often set by top managment).
+- Goals are general, intangible, broad abstract and strategic (long range directions often set by top management).

 - S - Specific

 - M - Measurable